sletz/eurorack-blocks/documentation/faust/mapping.md

 # Name Mapping System

-In the previous chapter, we've seen that we can have a FAUST primitive with a label, and use the same label as a control name in `erbui` to make the mapping.
+In the previous chapter, we've seen that we can have a FAUST control primitive with a label, and use the same label as a control name in `erbui` to make the mapping.
 This is convenient as long as your `process` only references local labels in the file.
 But this falls short in a certain number of cases, but don't worry!
 Every cases are handled